casangi/casadocs/docs/index.rst

 - getantposalma: default value of snr changed to the one used by the web service.
 - plotbandpass: support of band-to-band calibration.
 - plotbandpass: plotting of hsd_skycal solutions.
-- plotbandpass: added features similar of the corresponding analysisUtils version.
+- plotbandpass: added features similar to the corresponding analysisUtils version.

 In addition, a number of bugs were fixed.